 - The Financial Ombudsmen Service offers advice on how to complain.
 You can ask them to look at your complaint too.

-Your insurance policy probably includes a clause saying that you must make sure the vehicle’s maintained in a roadworthy condition.
+Your insurance policy probably says that you must make sure the vehicle’s kept in a roadworthy condition.

-- Your claim could be rejected if it’s found that your failing to maintain your vehicle in a roadworthy condition either caused or substantially contributed to the accident and subsequent loss.
+- Your claim could be rejected if they find you didn't keep your vehicle in a roadworthy condition and that either caused or substantially contributed to the accident.

-- A total loss payment may be reduced if there’s evidence that the vehicle would have failed an MOT.
+- Your payment may be less if there’s evidence that the vehicle would have failed its MOT.

-- Using an authorised repairer means that any repair problems can be referred to your insurer
+- Using an authorised repairer means that any repair problems will go to your insurer

-- The approved repairer may provide a courtesy vehicle but this is normally subject to availability on a discretionary basis and isn’t an automatic entitlement unless your policy states otherwise.
+- The approved repairer may provide a courtesy vehicle, but this is normally subject to availability on a discretionary basis.
+It's not an automatic entitlement unless your policy states otherwise.

-- If your vehicle’s a 'write-off' then the policy is unlikely to provide for a courtesy car.
+- If your vehicle’s a 'write-off' then the policy probably won't give you a courtesy car.

-- If your policy’s subject to an excess, you’ll normally have to pay the excess to the repairer before being allowed to collect the repaired vehicle.
+- If your policy has an excess, you’ll normally have to pay the excess to the repairer before you're allowed to collect the repaired vehicle.

-If you’ve only got third party cover and the accident wasn’t your fault, you may be able to recover the cost of repairs from the other party.
+If you’ve only got third party cover and the accident wasn’t your fault, you may be able to claim the cost of repairs from the other party.

 Once the details of your claim have been passed to the other party's insurer, they may offer to have the repairs to your vehicle done for you.
-If they don't, you’ll need to recover the cost involved, along with any other uninsured losses.
+If they don't, you’ll need to pay for it yourself and then recover the cost involved, along with any other uninsured losses.

-If a vehicle's written off because the damage is too severe or repair costs too high, it's important that the remains of the vehicle – the salvage – is dealt with correctly to make sure that dangerous, badly repaired vehicles aren't put back on the road or that the wreck isn’t used to give a new identity to a stolen vehicle.
+If a vehicle's written off because the damage is too bad or repair costs too high, it's important that the remains of the vehicle (the salvage) are dealt with properly.
+This makes sure that dangerous, badly repaired vehicles aren't put back on the road or that the wreck isn’t used to give a new identity to a stolen vehicle.

-Following a two-year review a new version of the code of practice comes into effect from 1 October 2017.
-This still defines four categories of salvage but they're described and defined differently.
+Following a two-year review a new version of the code of practice came into effect from 1 October 2017.

 Old salvage categories

-- A: scrap/crush only, no economically salvageable parts e.g. total burnouts
+- A: scrap or crush only, no economically salvageable parts e.g. total burnouts

 - B: break for spares and crush body-shell/chassis